Summit

 Research Summit

-In an effort to promote research relationships between the School of Science (SOS) and Luddy School of Informatics on the IU campus, the Artificial Intelligence & Informatics (AI2) consortium and the IU research office of Indy are holding a research day titled
+In an effort to promote research relationships between the School of Science (SOS) and Luddy School of Informatics, Computing & Engineering on the IU campus, the Artificial Intelligence & Informatics (AI2) consortium and the IU Research Office of Indy are holding a research day titled

 “Accelerating Scientific Research with AI: AI Summit to Spark New Collaboration”